Washington

-DC, August 24, 2010...In 2002, Dr. Fred DiUlus started to rate and rank online universities.
-He did it for free and he continues to
+Washington DC, August 24, 2010...In 2002, Dr. Fred DiUlus started to rate and rank online universities.
+He did it for free and he continues to do it for

-online universities much mind nor took them very seriously in early 2000.
-Mainstream educators, for the most part, thought
+much mind nor took them very seriously in early 2000.
+Mainstream educators, for the most part, thought online education was

-Some of the most successful financially he says are the public companies that run the University of Phoenix, Capella University, and Grand Canyon University along with several others.
-Many desperate, financially hard-pressed traditional non-profit
+the most successful financially he says are the public companies that run the University of Phoenix, Capella University, and Grand Canyon University along with several others.
+Many desperate, financially hard-pressed traditional non-profit schools

-schools in need of more money have found online education to be the quintessential 'cash cow'.
-Their entry into the
+in need of more money have found online education to be the quintessential 'cash cow'.
+Their entry into the market

 of online education has changed dramatically in the last eight years.
 Growth of online program providers that DiUlus currently